13 Best Non-Alcoholic Beers for Zero-Proof Drinking

 Why the rise in interest of non-alcoholic beer now despite its decades of slow growth?
 "In general, I think we're seeing non-alcoholic beer trending especially among millennials because of health and wellness reasons," says Amber Pankonin, MS, RD, LMNT, registered dietitian and owner of Stirlist.

-And of course, "Dry January" is also a thing.
+And of course, "Dry January" is also a thing you hear floating around during the beginning of every new year.
 "During the month of January, I think we see non-alcoholic beer trending because of New Year's resolutions and the surge of Dry January, a campaign that encourages folks to give up alcohol during the month of January for health reasons," says Pankonin.
+Although, you can try a dry month any time of the year!

 Whether you're interested in learning more about what non-alcoholic beer is, whether it's healthy, or if you want to just cut right to the chase to see a list of non-alcoholic beer, we have all the bases covered.